cbs-news-data/vscode-jupyter-tutorial/README.md

 # Get the most of your Jupyter notebooks in VS Code

+This repository contains a collection of tips and tools to get the most of your Jupyter notebooks in Visual Studio Code.

 ## Table of contents

 - [Running notebooks in VS Code](docs/notebooks-in-vscode.md)